-Westling is a member of The Dartmouth Institute faculty and teaches courses on health policy, ethics, and an introduction to public health.
+Westling is an assistant professor of health policy and clinical practice and teaches courses on health policy, ethics, and an introduction to public health.
 His research examines the ethical conflicts and resulting moral distress created by changing reimbursement and clinical care models.

 Westling is actively involved in community health, serving on the board of directors for the Good Neighbor Health Clinic in White River Junction, VT, as well as advising medical groups and startup companies in the digital health field.